connexcs/docs/getting-started.md

 5. Select TLD (Top Level Domain) to sip.direct.
 6. Check the records accordingly against the server IP
 7. Click Save.

-## Email Verification

-We verify email addresses to ensure that they are genuine.

-Steps to Verify Email Address:

-1. Click on the Top Left notification button
-2. Click on Verify on Verify Email

-  ![alt text][verify-email-1]

-3. Click on Send Verification Code
-4. Enter the Verification code sent to your email address and click Verify.

-  ![alt text][verify-email-2]

-## Mobile Verification

-We verify mobile phone numbers to ensure that they are genuine.

-Steps to Verify Mobile Number

-1. Click on the Top Left notification button
-2. Click on Verify on Verify Mobile

-  ![alt text][verify-mobile-1]

-3. Click on Edit
-4. Enter the phone number in e.164 format and click save

-  ![alt text][verify-mobile-3]

-5. Click on Send Verification Code
-6. Enter the Verification code sent to your mobile and click Verify.

-  ![alt text][verify-mobile-2]

 ## Deploy Server